learningcoding-pixel/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME], [d/DOB], [p/PHONE], [e/EMAIL], [a/ADDRESS], [r/ROLE], [h/HEIGHT], [w/WEIGHT], [t/TAG]…​`

 * Edits the athlete at the specified `INDEX`.
 The index refers to the index number shown in the displayed athlete list.
   The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the athlete will be removed i.e adding of tags is not cumulative.
 * You can remove all the athlete’s tags by typing `t/` without specifying any tags after it.
+* Changes made to an athlete will automatically update in the team (if any) that include this athlete.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st athlete to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st athlete to be `91234567`
+  and `johndoe@example.com` respectively.
 *  `edit 2 n/John Doe t/` Edits the name of the 2nd athlete to be `John Doe` and clears all existing tags.

 ### Locating athletes by name, school, role or tag: `find`